avaldemoro/MWS_RestaurantReviews/README.md

 3. With the server running, visit `http://localhost:8000`.

 ### Leaflet.js and Mapbox
 This repository uses leafletjs with Mapbox.
-You need to replace <your MAPBOX API KEY HERE> with a token from Mapbox.
+You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
+Mapbox is free to use, and does not require any payment information.
 Mapbox is free to use, and does not require any payment information.

 ### Initial Website Before Redesign
 ![Screenshot](screenshots/old1-ss.png)